 Mark the Top and Bottom Plates

 Put the top and bottom plates next to each other on the floor.
-Use the tape measure to mark off the intended stud positions on both plates.
-Use a short scrap piece of two-by-four to mark one at each end.
+Use a short scrap piece of two-by-four to mark a stud position at each end.
 Next, mark five positions between those two outside marks.
 These five marks should be 16 inches apart, on-center.
 Use the Speed Square to transfer the marks from one plate to the other plate.

 Fasten the Bottom Plate